 One pivotal part of becoming a parent, aside from the life you want to create for your child, is knowing how they will live out this

-So as you are checking out these options, decide which one feels right.
-If one of these resonates with you enough to spend the rest of your days calling your child your blessing by it, then I’d say it’s a winner.
+So as you are checking out these options of baby names that mean blessing, decide which one feels right.
+If one of these resonates with you enough to spend the rest of your days calling your child — your blessing — by it, then I’d say it’s a winner.

 Beatrice is an older name that feels like your child will be wise, but hopefully, she will also reflect the blessing she is by bringing joy since